esteinig/achilles/README.md

 :leaves: **`achilles pull`**

 Pulls model collections from Achilles repository into `~/.achilles/collections`.
-This includes the trained neural network model `HD5` files and a `YAML` file that hold some data related to the models.
+This includes the trained neural network model `HDF5` files and a `YAML` file that holds some data related to the models.

 ```
 Usage: achilles pull [OPTIONS]